Berkeley-CS195/fa24/syllabus.md

 ## Lectures

-Lecture will be each {{ site.lecture_time }} in {{ site.lecture_room }}.
-Participation will be expected for all students.
+Lecture will be every **{{ site.lecture_time }} in {{ site.lecture_room }}**.

-Lecture is going to be a mix of presentations, students asking questions, small group discussion, and class-wide debriefing.
-Participation will be expected.
+Lecture is going to be a mix of presentations, students asking questions, group discussion, and class-wide debriefing.

-Attendance will be taken in class and is required in-person.
+Participation in class is expected, and attendance will be taken.
-You cannot have a time conflict.
-The lecture is the vast majority of the experience of the class.
+The lecture is the vast majority of the experience of the class, and therefore you cannot have a time conflict.
 There will *not* be after-the-fact recordings posted.

+This semester, CS195 will be taught **in-person**, by default.
+However, we understand that you may have public health concerns, commuting schedules, personal circumstances, etc. We therefore offer an [opt-in Zoom Lecture Form](https://docs.google.com/forms/d/e/1FAIpQLSdaiDVojWe8c9RrFlpF09CrqTMT_rj7IXO39lE1zDkiCRIWfw/viewform?usp=sf_link){: target="\_blank"} for students to request online attendance for most or all lectures.
+We ask that you submit this form as soon as you know your accommodation (ideally 24 hours before the next lecture) so we can respond to your request.

+Just like in-person students, Zoom students are expected to attend the majority of lecture.
+We will review Zoom attendance logs, and student not registered for the opt-in Zoom option will not receive credit.
+If you are mostly able to attend in person and need to miss a few lectures, in lieu of Zoom options we request that you use the provided lecture drops.
+See the Accommmodations section below for more details.

 ## Surveys

 There will be periodic required surveys throughout the semester, announced during class and on Ed.
-Please submit the survey on time by the date listed on the [homepage](/).
+Please submit each survey on time by the date listed on the [homepage](/).

 ## Readings / QQCR